BYU-ODH/y-video-back-end/developers_manual.md

 These are some common tasks and the current workflows for executing them.

+### Making changes to the back end

+Do not make any changes directly on development or master.
+To make any changes:

+1. Pull the most recent commit on development.
+2. Make a branch for the new feature.
+3. Make your changes.
+4. Push the branch to Github.
+5. On Github, create a pull request into development.
+6. An admin will approve the pull request into development.
+7. Switch back to development on your machine and pull again.

+Eventually, merging into development will trigger an automatic redeployment of the back end to the development server.

 ### Redeploying the front end without testing

 If the front end has any changes they need deployed, follow these steps on the appropriate server: